mflood/udacity_tableau/README.md

 ## Summary

-### My story

 > The intention of my story is to convey an understanding of traffic-accident frequency and location eleven neighborhoods close to my home in Denver.

 ### The data

-> The data that is visualized comes from publicly available crime data published by the government of Denver, CO, and spans in time from January 2014 tt hrough July 2019 (today).
+> The data that is visualized comes from publicly available crime data published by the government of Denver, CO, and spans in time from January 2014 through July 2019 (today).

 ### My Findings

-> Looking at all traffic-accidents from January 2014 to the present, I found that the Baker neighborhood has had the most, over 6000, while Valverde has had the fewest with only around 600.
-That is an order of magnitude in difference from the "safest" neighborhood to the "most dangerous".
+> Looking at all traffic-accidents from January 2014 to the present, I found that the Baker neighborhood has had the most incidents (over 6000), while Valverde has had the fewest (with only around 600).
+There is an order of magnitude in difference from the "safest" neighborhood to the "most dangerous".

-> Looking at accidents month over month, each neighbohood has remained fairly consistent with regards to the number of traffic-accidents.
-Some neighborhoods, like Westwood and Athmar-Park, are trending downwards in the number of incedents.
-West Colfax is one of the few neighborhoods showing a trend towards more accidents.
-The trend in most neighborhoods is steady.
+> Looking at the number of traffic-accidents month over month, each neighbohood has remained fairly consistent.
+Some neighborhoods, like Westwood and Athmar-Park, are trending downwards in the number of incidents.
+West Colfax is the only neighborhood showing a _noticable_ trend towards more accidents.

-> Looking at a map of where the accidents are occuring, it is evident that main streets have more traffic-accidents than side-streets, and intersections are where most of the incidents are reported.
+> Looking at a map depicting where the accidents are occuring, it is evident that main streets have more traffic-accidents than side-streets, and intersections are where most of the incidents are reported.

 > I'm happy to say that I moved from the Baker neighborhood to Barnum in 2014, so my new neighborhood has just a quarter of the number of traffic-accidents as my old one.